 Employers are legally able to ask two questions related to employment authorization (wording may vary):

-- Are you authorized to work lawfully in the United States for (company name)?
+- Are you authorized to work lawfully in the United States for (employer organization name)?

-- Will you now or in the future require (company name) to commence/sponsor an immigration case in order to employ you?
+- Will you now or in the future require (employer organization name) to commence/sponsor an immigration case in order to employ you?

 - All individuals — students, employees, and others — are targeted by scammers.
 Scammers try to steal people's money and/or identity by lies and fraud.